 Yellowstone Wolf Project

-The Yellowstone Wolf Project is one of the most detailed studies of a large carnivore in the world, spanning over 25 years since wolves were first reintroduced to the park in 1995.
-Year-round field research helps biologists gain data on a broad range of topics, including population dynamics, predator-prey interactions, social behavior, genetics, disease, multi-carnivore competition, ecosystem impacts, and human-wolf relationships.
+The Yellowstone Wolf Project is one of the most detailed studies of a large carnivore in the world, spanning nearly 30 years since wolves were first reintroduced to the park in 1995.
+Field research helps biologists gain data on a broad range of topics, including population dynamics, predator-prey interactions, social behavior, genetics, disease, multi-carnivore competition, ecosystem impacts, and human-wolf relationships.
 Collectively, this work serves the park’s mission to understand and preserve native species and ecological processes and informs wolf conservation efforts worldwide.

 Project Overview